 1) What are the basic skills required to become a Salesforce Developer?

 Answer: A Salesforce Developer is a person who has basic knowledge of the Salesforce platform.
-He can become a Salesforce Administrator, at a later stage of the career.
+He can become a Salesforce Administrator, at a later stage of the career with the help of Salesforce Course in Pune.
 The developer must know how Salesforce works.

-Also more knowledge is required on basic concepts such as class, object, attributes, etc.
+Also more knowledge is required on basic concepts with the help of Salesforce Classes in Pune such as class, object, attributes, etc.

 The following diagram explains the approaches in the different layers of users, business logic and data model.